the-dext/the-dext.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---
-### Who am I?
 Hi, I'm Chris Dexter a software developer based in the UK with over 25 years of professional experience in software engineering.

-Over the course of my career I've worked in all company sizes from small software houses to global enterprises and in a variety of different domains from financial to education and security.
+Over the course of my career I've worked in all company sizes from small software houses to global enterprises and in a variety of different domains from financial to education and security and currently retail.

 Over the years I've used many different technologies, frameworks and programming languages.
-Currenly I'm using C#, Angular, MongoDB and GraphQL.
+But currently I'm using C#, Angular, MongoDB and GraphQL.

-I'm deeply passionate about Domain Driven Design, TDD and Agile and using these skills to help businesses solve their I.T problems.
+I'm deeply passionate about Domain Driven Design, TDD and Agile and using these skills to help businesses grow.

-I believe it's just as important to create maintainable solutions as it to deliver customer requirements, so that the customers are left with a solution that they can take forward as their business evolves and grows.
+I believe it's just as important to create maintainable solutions as it to deliver on customer requirements.
+Customers shoudl be left with solutions that they can take forward as their business evolves and grows, not just solve their needs today.

-I'm experienced in creating well structured monolithic applications, micro-service architecture and applying Domain Driven Design techniques to migrate from monoliths to micro-services.
+I'm experienced in creating well structured monolithic applications, micro-service architectures and applying Domain Driven Design techniques to migrate from monoliths to micro-services.

 ### Thanks For Stopping By